wtlin1228/junyiacademy-next-web/CONTRIBUTING.md

 4. Create a branch for your MR with `git checkout -b mr/your-branch-name`

 > Tip: Keep your `master` branch pointing at the original repository and make
-> pull requests from branches on your fork.
+> merge requests from branches on your fork.
 To do this, run:
 >
 > ```
 > git remote add upstream https://gitlab.com:junyiacademy/junyifrontend.git